-From Term 4 in Year 11, students will commence Year 12 assessment tasks in all subjects.
+From Term 4, all Year 11 students will commence Year 12 assessment tasks in all subjects.
 The tasks will determine each student's assessment mark which is a measure of each student's achievement relative to the performance of other students in the same course at Homebush Boys High School.